Department of Sociology & Anthropology, Elon University, 2035 Campus Box, Elon, NC, 27244

 2019 Lecturer, Columbian College of Arts and Science

 RESEARCH AND TEACHING INTERESTS

-Cultural Anthropology, Digital Anthropology, Media Anthropology, science and technology studies, Internet collectives and fandoms, ontology, phenomenology, animism, identity, videogame studies, ethnographic methods, epistemological frameworks.
+cultural anthropology, linguistic anthropology, digital anthropology, media anthropology, science and technology studies, Internet collectives and fandoms, media studies, space & place, embodiment, animism, identity, videogame studies, ethnographic methods, epistemological frameworks

 Peer-Reviewed Journal Articles